jakemanger/dhr/README.md

 # Known issues

 ## Training
+- Labels are generated in a very slow manner using generate_dataset.py.
+These should probably be generated from csv files with x, y and z coordinates when loaded during training by a custom DataLoader or similar.
+Look at implementation by Payer et al.
 - The GPU is often waiting for the CPU/Memory to load the next patch.
 - Hyperparameters are unoptimised